dexxplay/Dexxplay-OS/README.md

 # Dexxplay-OS
-A imaginary os coded in code and made for computers
+A imaginary os coded with code and made for computers